 What is the Twisted Ladder Shape of DNA Called?

 The twisted ladder shape of DNA is famously known as the double helix.
 This term, coined by James Watson and Francis Crick in 1953, describes the unique structure of DNA that resembles a twisted ladder.
-The discovery of the double helix was a critical moment in the history of biology, providing the foundation for understanding how genetic information is stored, transmitted, and expressed.
+The discovery of the double helix was a important moment in the history of biology, providing the foundation for understanding how genetic information is stored, transmitted, and expressed.

 The Discovery of the Double Helix